EngAbdelrahmanMagdi/ReactJS-MyReads/README.md

 <h3>Made by Abdelrahman Magdy</h3>

 #
-## Details:
+## Description:

-This Project made to fetch apis and update on them using hooks
+This Project made to fetch apis and update on them using hooks.It's a bookshelf app that allows you to select and categorize books to currently reading, read or want to read Sections.
+The app was made using React with api server that brings data and you can edit on it freely.

 #
 ## To run this project